Illinois-area Summer Music Camps:

 All scholarship recipients will be asked to provide a brief one or two paragraph letter describing their camp experience for publicity purposes for next year’s music scholarships.

 Ashley Marshall plans to again lead an in-house Show Choir camp at Unity HS.
 The student cost of this camp is usually in the $100 range for the week’s activities.
 Please consider the Unity Show Choir camp as another option when considering applying for outside show choir camp scholarships.
 Additional details: Professional clinicians from Chicago area, attendees divided into Junior High and Senior High groups, each day would include vocal and dance instruction, lunch and fun activities, end of camp Saturday performance for family and friends, t-shirt included in camp fee, additional sibling discount.
-More details - click HERE
+Registration Form - click HERE

 UMB Contact Information – Website: unitymusicboosters.org